delldu/StartDocker/README.md

 **PS：**
 * Please replace **nvidia-docker** with **docker** in start_docker if you do not use nivida-docker.

 * Current directory is mounted on /data of docker.

 * Host and container share port 8000, 8888.

+* Please run command "xhost +" before start_docker if you want to use x-windows applications in docker, test this feature with following commands in docker environment (Base on ubuntu system):

+  `apt-get update`

+  `apt-get install xarclock`

+  `xarclock`